-No, Adhar enrolment is a one-time physical procedure that can be done at any Aadhaar enrolment centre.
-To find Aadhar enrolment centre near you, visit UIDAI website and search Aadhaar enrolment centre.
+No, the Aadhaar enrolment is a one-time physical procedure that can be done at any Aadhaar enrolment centre.
+To find the Aadhaar enrolment centre near you, visit the UIDAI website and search Aadhaar enrolment centre.

 Aadhaar is a unique identification number that enables each resident of India with the following:

-Aadhar Authentication is a method of verification where Adhar details of an individual are submitted to UIDAI and cross verified to enable cardholders to avail services and benefits from the service provider.
-Adhaar for e-KYC is a large service requirement from many service providers and has huge benefits for the user and government as well.
+Aadhaar Authentication is a method of verification where Aadhaar details of an individual are submitted to UIDAI and cross verified to enable cardholders to avail services and benefits from the service provider.
+Aadhaar for eKYC is a large service requirement from many service providers and has enormous benefits for the user and government as well.
 Here’s why :

-1. Paperless: The e-KYC process is paperless enabling a service provider do manage documents easily and efficiently
+The eKYC process is paperless, enabling a service provider to manage documents quickly and efficiently.

 Unique Identification Authority of India (UIDAI) has made an official statement informing all Aadhaar cardholders to avoid making plastic/PVC Adhaar cards.
 These cards are not recognised as most often the QR code becomes dysfunctional due to the printing errors.